iaponia/iaponia/README.md

 This is the latest development version and may have some issues, you can get the latest stable version from [the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1099840449&searchtext=iaponia).

+We discuss development and testing in our [discord server](https://discord.gg/FAfHBW4n).